Looking for answers?

 Q: I see that your vegetables are "naturally raised."
 What does that mean, exactly?

 A: We were hoping you would ask!
 We adhere to all of the policies and guides put into place by the National Organic Program, in addition to going "above and beyond" in many areas.
 The abbreviated version is this: we strive to maintain a healthy soil with a thriving biota and high levels of organic matter.
 This adherence to healthy soil biology, coupled with the use of crop rotation and cover crops, allows us to maintain healthy crops without using synthetic pesticides or chemical fertilizers.

 Q: I went by Old Homeplace Farm, but I didn't see any vegetables besides the home garden.
 What gives?

 A: Will and Maggie had an opportunity to buy a farm a few miles upriver of the home farm in summer 2013.
 Their vegetable operation is on this property.
 The parts of the new farm not under vegetable cultivation are being used to raise Old Homeplace Farm Pastured Meats.

-Q: I've seen pictures of Old Homeplace Farm vegetables in the wintertime.
+Q: I've heard that you sell Old Homeplace Farm vegetables in the wintertime.
 How is that possible?

 A: Believe it or not, it is possible to raise fresh vegetables all year long in Kentucky!
-We use a variety of cold-weather growing techniques (especially low tunnels and our high tunnel) to extend the growing season.
+We use a variety of cold-weather growing techniques (low tunnels and high tunnels) to extend the growing season.
 When we couple these techniques with naturally cold-hardy vegetables such as kale, broccoli, carrots, cabbage, collards, spinach, and lettuce we've found that we're able to produce fresh food all year long!